 How To Avoid Foundation Mole Damage?

 If your yard is frequented by moles, it’s a good idea to take preventive measures to protect your home’s foundation from burrowing moles.
 A wildlife removal & exclusion company such as Animals Happen can come out to your property and do a risk assessment.
-Our pest control technicians will identify weak points and advise on what can be done to strengthen those weak points.
+Wild animal control technicians will identify weak points and advise on what can be done to strengthen those weak points.
 Vulnerabilities around the home can be filled with rocks or gravel, making it difficult for the moles to dig near the home.
 If your home has been susceptible to mole damage in the past, contact us to fortify the property.